 Rapid support for urgent balance of payments needs

-The RFI provides rapid and low-access financial assistance to member countries facing an urgent balance of payments need, without the need for a full-fledged program.
+The RFI provides rapid and low-access financial assistance to member countries facing an urgent balance of payments need, without the need to have a full-fledged program in place.
 It can provide support to meet a broad range of urgent needs, including those arising from commodity price shocks, natural disasters, post-conflict situations and emergencies resulting from fragility.
-As a single, flexible mechanism with a broader coverage, the RFI has replaced the IMF’s previous emergency assistance policy that covered Emergency Natural Disaster Assistance (ENDA) and Emergency Post-Conflict Assistance (EPCA).
+As a single, flexible, mechanism with a broad coverage, the RFI replaced the IMF’s previous policy that covered Emergency Natural Disaster Assistance (ENDA) and Emergency Post-Conflict Assistance (EPCA).

 The RFI is similar to the Rapid Credit Facility (RCF) for PRGT-eligible member countries.
 The RFI is available to all member countries (although low-income countries are more likely to use the concessional RCF) and designed for situations where a full-fledged economic program is either not necessary (for instance, because of the transitory and limited nature of the shock) or not feasible (for instance, because the need is urgent or policy implementation capacity is limited, including due to fragilities).

 Access under the RFI is limited to 50 percent of quota per year and 100 percent of quota on a cumulative basis.
 The level of access in individual cases depends on the country’s balance of payments need.
 Financial assistance provided under the RFI is subject to the same financing terms as the Flexible Credit Line (FCL), the Precautionary and Liquidity Line (PLL) and Stand-By Arrangements (SBA), and should be repaid within 3¼ to 5 years.